top of page

 • USB-C charging would be preferred over micro USB.

-The Ants On A Melon RGB Critter 2.0 is very impressive, with a class leading range of colours, effects and features.
-It is the brightest commercially available RGB colour mixing flashlight suitable for light painting, and the first without PWM.
-The new user interface and silicone shell in the RGB Critter 2.0 are massive improvements over the original Critter, with most user interface concerns being addressed.
-The Critter is now considerably easier to use.
-It is impressive to see a company invest so much effort into improving a product based on feedback.
-The RGB Critter is the highest quality and best value for money colour mixing/changing/fading RGB flashlight available for light painting photographers and flow artists, and is highly recommended.
+The Ants On A Melon RGB Critter 2.0 flashlight is very impressive, with a class leading range of colours, effects and features.
+It is the brightest RGB colour mixing flashlight suitable for light painting, and the first without PWM.
+The new user interface and raised buttons in the RGB Critter 2.0 are massive improvements over the original Critter, with the most commonly used functions being fairly easy to use.

 Links: